mxm-tr/system-integration/README.md

 Preconditions:
 * Ubuntu 20.04
 * Docker installed and docker service enabled and started
+* At least 20GB of disk space available recommended (/var/lib alone will require more than 10GB)
 * Installation user created that belongs to groups docker and sudo, in this example the user is ai4eu
 * /etc/hosts has exactly one entry for the FQHN pointing to the externel ipv4 interface
 * /etc/hosts must not contain a 127.0.1.1 entry with hostname
+* The FQHN should also not appear in any commented out lines in /etc/hosts
 * optionally letsencrypt certificates installed

 Become user ai4eu (installation user)